vjbollavarapu/modulyn-community/docs/ROADMAP.md

 ---

-This roadmap provides a comprehensive plan for developing TidyGen ERP into a world-class Web3-enabled platform that transforms the cleaning services industry.
+This roadmap provides a comprehensive plan for developing Modulyn ERP into a world-class Web3-enabled platform that transforms the cleaning services industry.
 The milestones are designed to deliver incremental value while building toward a complete ecosystem that serves all stakeholders in the industry.